Megadeth | A Tout le Monde

 Common Questions

-Q: Why did MTV ban the music video?
+Q: Why did MTV ban the “A Tout le Monde” music video?
 A: MTV interpreted the video’s visuals and the song’s lyrics as promoting suicide, though this was a misreading of Mustaine’s actual intent.
 The network agreed to broadcast it only after adding messages encouraging viewers to seek help if experiencing suicidal thoughts.
-MTV’s decision sparked controversy over artistic censorship in metal.
+Both the original and 2007 remake remain banned by MTV.

 Q: How does the 2007 version differ from the original?
 A: The 2007 version, “À Tout le Monde (Set Me Free),” features Cristina Scabbia of Lacuna Coil as a duet partner, is recorded in standard tuning instead of E-flat, is slightly faster, and features a longer guitar solo by Glen Drover compared to Marty Friedman’s original.
 Both versions remain in Megadeth’s live setlist.